Scaling Stream Processing¶

-Lenses can deploy and monitor SQL runner deployments created through Lenses or existing tools such as Helm or kubectl.
+Lenses can deploy and monitor SQL runner deployments created through Lenses or existing tools such as Helm or

-To scale in or out the number of processor applications we can simply instruct Kafka Connect to decrease or increase the number of tasks across the cluster.
+To scale in or out the number of processor applications, we can simply instruct Kafka Connect to decrease or increase the number of tasks across the cluster.
 The Lenses UI provides a simple way to deploy Lenses SQL processors and scale them, simply:

 - Creating a new processor and selecting the cluster to deploy to

-- Compose your SQL statement
+- Composing your SQL statement

-- Give the processor a name
+- Giving the processor a name

-Lenses will check the validity of the SQL statement and if valid create the Connector instance and start to monitor its behavior.
+Lenses will check the validity of the SQL statement and, if valid, create the Connector instance and start to monitor its behavior.